What is data documentation?

 When to make a README file

-It is generally better to start writing up that information into a central document as soon as you start collecting your data, or even during the planning phase.
+It is generally better to start writing up information into a central document as soon as you start collecting your data, or even during the planning phase.
 Definitely before you show a project to other people or make it public.
 You might want to get into the habit of making it the first file you create in a new project.

 The repository could also ask for a README file.
 That README file will include a listing of all the files to be submitted to the repository along with pertinent information.
 Creating a README file at the beginning of each project will save you time later.